motlin/klass/docs/part3/README.md

 The full source is too large to include here.
 It defines enumeration, class, association, projection, and service, plus their parts.

-The bootstrapped meta-model allows us to work with metadata like regular data.
+The bootstrapped metamodel allows us to work with metadata like regular data.
 It defines some projections and services which return model data.
 For example, here's the service to get a class by its name:

 ```klass
 package klass.model.meta.domain